← Back to research

 AGENTS.md

 AGENTS.md is an open standard for providing AI coding agents with project-specific context and instructions.
-Adopted by 60K+ repositories and backed by the Agentic AI Foundation under Linux Foundation stewardship.
+Nearly 97K root-level files on GitHub as of June 2026, stewarded by the Agentic AI Foundation (180+ member orgs) under the Linux Foundation.

 Key takeaways

-• Works across all major coding agents — Codex, Cursor, Copilot, Gemini CLI, Jules, Aider, Devin, and more use the same file
+• Works across all major coding agents — Codex, Cursor, Copilot, Gemini CLI, Jules, Zed, Warp, Aider, Devin, and more use the same file

 FAQ